Photo by Innerbody Research

 Even though Double Wood Spermidine doesn't have the lowest base price among our recommendations, several factors make it the most affordable option on our list.

 As a one-time purchase, Double Wood Spermidine costs $39.95 with free shipping.
-A subscription nets a 20% discount on the base price, reducing the cost to $31.96, which is lower than Toniiq after you account for that brand's high shipping cost.
-Each bottle contains 60 servings — the same as Neurogan, and twice as much as Toniiq or Omre — so you're looking at per-serving costs of around $0.67 and $0.53, respectively.
+A subscription nets a 20% discount on the base price, reducing the cost to $31.96.
+Each bottle contains 60 servings — the same as Neurogan, and twice as many as Innerbody Labs or Omre — so you're looking at per-serving costs of around $0.67 and $0.53, respectively.

 If you have the up-front capital, you can take advantage of Double Wood's bulk pricing options for additional dollars off every bottle.
 The following table illustrates (prices rounded to the nearest cent):